Aspallar/Wiki-Up/README.md

 You can save and load upload lists using the "Save" and "Load" buttons.

-When you are ready to upload clock the "Upload" button.
+When you are ready to upload click the "Upload" button.

 ### Upload Summary and Initial Page Content